calculang/calculang/README.md

 In calculang-js implementation calculang models can interact with Javascript.
 You should keep Javascript-specific code in separate .js files/packages.

+This interaction, done carefully, opens up many usecases.
+Not least, integration and co-ordination with (and of) other systems.

 ## roadmap

 v0.1.0-alpha1+ : some mini releases to introduce developed/proposed features, tests, cleanup code